bartelsk/PowerDesigner/Repository/CLI/README.md

 This is necessary because the [PowerDesigner Repository Client Library](../README.md) uses an active database connection to the repository.
 The CLI does not maintain this connection as it is stateless.

-Currently, the CLI supports the following commands related to:
+:point_right: Currently, the CLI supports the following commands related to:
 - [Users](#user-commands)
 - [Branches](#branch-commands)